Skip to content

 Loss & Training

-The total loss comprises four terms: reconstruction loss (diffusion model denoising), hyperbolic triplet loss (object-level and attribute-level), Wasserstein attention alignment loss, and hyperbolic entailment loss, each weighted by a corresponding \(\lambda\) coefficient.
+The total loss is a weighted sum (\(\lambda\)) of four components: the diffusion model denoising reconstruction loss, HCL hyperbolic triplet loss (object-level + attribute-level), Wasserstein attention alignment loss, and HEL hyperbolic entailment loss.

 Key Experimental Results